Jed556/Payloads/README.md

 ```

 #### Arguments
 Without arguments, or with missing arguments, the script will prompt you for the payload to run and the arguments to pass to it.
-The following table provides examples of how to run the script with different arguments:
+The following table provides examples of how to run the script with different arguments.
 |Index|Example|Description|
 |:---:|:-----:|:--------- |
 |1|**pls 1**|Specifies the **index** of the payload to run (default: none).|